Jonathan2021/dotfiles_ikigai/i3_summerofmysmiles/README.md

 ## Installation

 If your're installing from scratch then just follow the [main documentation](https://github.com/yedhink/dotfiles_ikigai#installing).
+The configs from [main dots](https://github.com/yedhink/dotfiles_ikigai) are required to completely set up this theme and use it like I do.
 Others can simply symlink the required files to your personal config.
 Or else cherry pick the necessary lines/files and copy pasta :)